 Remove or Hide Apps from Your iPhone’s Home Screen

 First, let’s see how you can remove or hide individual apps from your iPhone’s home screen (without deleting them).
+Read our guide on deleting apps on iPhone or iPad if that’s what you’d wish to accomplish.

 To do this, tap and hold an app that you want to remove.
 From the options menu, choose the “Remove App” option.